 Forgiveness, most agree, is the right thing to do.
-It’s also an inner ability to access certain resources and cultivate the strength and courage needed to choose to take the higher road.
-And the higher road, well, that’s where you find wisdom, health, happiness, peace of mind, among other priceless gifts.
+It’s also an inner ability to access certain resources and cultivate the strength and courage needed make a conscious choice to take the higher road — in key moments.
+And a practice of taking the higher road in challenging moments, well, that’s where human beings grow and enhance attributes of wisdom, health, happiness, peace of mind, among other priceless gifts.

 Arguably, forgiveness is a practice that is key to reaching your human potential, essentially, who you are.

 There are at least 7 reasons why forgiveness can be described as integral to human nature: